coinexchain/onvakv/docs/PackagesIntro.md

 The MultiStore and PrefixedStore only serves one transaction, so they can support one more function:

 - GetObj: return the object itself, and record that this object's ownership is transferred out.
-The client code can not use GetObj twice at the same key, and the code must use SetObj to return back the ownership later.
+The client code cannot use GetObj twice at the same key, and the code must use SetObj to return back the ownership later.

+RootStore and TrunkStore cannot support GetObj because the object's ownership will never be returned back if the transaction fail.

 #### CacheStore

 See store/cache.go.

-It use golang version of B-tree to implement an in-memory cache for overlay.
+It uses the Golang version of B-tree to implement an in-memory cache for overlay.
+It buffers all the changes to the underlying store, including value-updating, insertion and deletion. `ScanAllEntries` can iterate all these buffered changes.
+It is used to dump these changes to the underlying store.

+CacheStore shadows (overrides) the underlying store.
+If a key hits on the cache, then the cached status (existence and value) will take precedence over the underlying store.

+CacheStore's iterator does not skip deleted keys.
+Instead, it returns a nil key to signal it is pointing to an deleted item.

+A cacheMergeIterator merges a parent Iterator and a cache Iterator, and provides a clear interface to outside.
+If the cache iterator has the same key as the parent, the cache shadows (overrides) the parent.

 #### RootStore

 See store/root.go.

 It survives many blocks to provide persistent cache for frequently-reused data.
+Its cache is just a plain golang map `map[string]Serializable`.
+Its cache is not used to add an overlay.
+Instead, it is more like a file system cache in memory to avoid reading entries from hard disk.
+It only caches readonly objects, such as parameters which can be configured by proposals.
+You can further control which readonly objects can be cached by providing `isCacheableKey func(k []byte) bool`, which returns true for keys whose value need to be cached.

 #### TrunkStore

 See store/truck.go.

 It is for one block's execution, with a cache overlay.
+When a TrunkStore is closed, you can choose to write back its contents or not.
+Once the write-back process starts, it cannot be read or written any more.

 #### MultiStore

 See store/multi.go.

 It is for one transaction's execution, with the cache overlay.
+It is named as "multi" because there are multiple MultiStores built upon a TrunkStore.
+When a MultiStore is closed, you can choose to write back its contents or not.
+Normally, the MultiStore is write back when a transaction succeeds.

 #### PrefixedStore

 See store/prefix.go.

-It is used by a "keeper", implemented by prefixing a MultiStore.
+It helps to divide a MultiStore into several "sub stores", each one of which has a unique key prefix.
+Every operation on PrefixedStore, will be performed on the underlying MultiStore, with the keys be prefixed.